-- 4. A committee member from the department of the candidate being considered shall not participate in the discussion or voting concerning said candidate. - 5.
+- 3. A committee member from the department of the candidate being considered shall not participate in the discussion or voting concerning said candidate. - 4.
 Members of the college-wide review committees shall meet the following criteria: - a.
 Members of the college-wide tenure review committees shall be tenured bargaining unit members. - b.
 Members of the college-wide promotion-to-associate-professor review committee shall be tenured bargaining unit members holding the rank of associate professor or professor, or the title of Distinguished Professor.
 Candidates applying for promotion to associate professor, but not applying for tenure, shall be reviewed by the college-wide promotion-to-associate-professor review committee. - c.
 Members of the college-wide promotion to professor review committee shall be tenured bargaining unit members holding the rank of professor or the title of Distinguished Professor. - d.
-Members of any college-wide review committee shall have completed at least one (1) year of service at the University. - 6.
+Members of any college-wide review committee shall have completed at least one (1) year of service at the University. - 5.
 The college-wide review committee shall evaluate candidates' files and all previous recommendations to determine: - a.
 That the candidate has satisfactorily met all approved tenure and/or promotion criteria established by the University and the academic unit; - b.
 That the departmental tenure and/or promotion committee and the academic unit chair/director have followed all approved procedures in their evaluation of the candidate; - c.
 That the candidate has received adequate consideration in the RTP process; - d.
 That the tenure and/or promotion committee and the academic unit chair/director recommendations for the candidate are consistent with the academic unit guidelines; - e.
 That any conditions of initial hire were duly taken into consideration in the departmental and chair/director recommendations;

 - f.
-That the external review letters were impartial and involved no conflict of interest. - 7.
-The college-wide review committees shall not evaluate the merits of departmental guidelines or criteria. - 8.
-If the committee identifies a procedural error or inadequate consideration in a previous recommendation that materially affected that recommendation, the committee chair shall inform the Labor Management Committee, which shall review the recommendation letters thus far generated to determine whether or not the case should be returned to the point of origin of the error for reconsideration.
+That the external review letters were impartial and involved no conflict of interest. - 6.
+The college-wide review committees shall not evaluate the merits of departmental guidelines or criteria. - 7.
+If the college-wide review committee identifies a procedural error or inadequate consideration in a previous recommendation that materially affected that recommendation, the committee chair shall inform the Labor Management Committee, which shall review the recommendation letters thus far generated to determine whether or not the case should be returned to the point of origin of the error for reconsideration.
 If the Labor Management Committee agrees that the case should be returned, or is unable to achieve consensus, the case shall be returned to the point of origin of the error for reconsideration.
-If the Labor Management Committee does not agree that the case should be returned, the committee shall document the concerns in its recommendation, and the review process shall proceed as normal. - 9.
-The college-wide review committee's written recommendation shall include in its findings that paragraphs B.6(a)-B.6(f) of this Section have been addressed. - a.
-In colleges with separate college-wide review committees, if the committee's recommendation is not consistent with the recommendations from the tenure and/or promotion committee, or from the academic unit chair/director, the committee recommendation shall explain those inconsistencies. - In colleges with no separate college-wide review committee, the recommendation from the committee of the whole shall explicitly include findings on paragraphs B.6(a)-B.6(f) of this Section. - 10.
+If the Labor Management Committee agrees that the case should not be returned, the college-wide review committee shall document the concerns in its recommendation, and the review process shall proceed as normal. - 8.
+The college-wide review committee's written recommendation shall include in its findings that paragraphs B.5(a)-B.5(f) of this Section have been addressed.
+If the committee's recommendation differs from the recommendations of the tenure and/or promotion committee, or from the academic unit chair/director, the committee's recommendation shall include a statement of the reason(s) for such difference(s). - 9.
 The college-wide review committee shall forward its recommendation to the dean, with copies to the academic unit chair/director, the RTP committee chair, and the candidate per the timelines in Section 5.